hipe/tmx/doc/018-installing-and-deploying-python.md

 Now that we have the requisite python version built (above), we create a virtual environment that corresponds to the requisite build of python.

+(See also a script in the "dotfiles" sub-project, which does what is covered in this section in a more scripted way.)

 The command we will issue consists of four tokens: